Pet-Roulette/pet-roulette.github.io/README.md

 Adopt a pet among 36 available in the local vicinity.

-Good luck hitting the jackpot!"
+Good luck hitting the jackpawt!"

 1. Enter a valid 5-digit zip code into the input field.